 How the Service Works

-We have our own python-based proxy server that forwards your requests through a set of rotating squid proxies.
+We have our own Python-based proxy server that forwards your HTTP requests through a set of rotating Squid proxies.
 Your requests are not changed in the process, except to remove the following request headers in order to protect your privacy and anonymity, so that your requests cannot be traced back:

 Configuring Your Program to Use Your Proxy

 Check out our HTTP client examples to see how to set the Proxy-Authorization header in various HTTP clients.

 You can also use IP address authentication, which allows you to add multiple IP addresses to your account.
 Once you've subscribed to our service, you'll receive the specific address and port of our proxy server, and can add IP addresses or configure the Proxy-Authorization header.

 Configuring Your Web Browser to Use Your Proxy